Introduction

 Excessive pressure that extends beyond the scope needs to be agreed upon with the relevant responsible departments.

-In special cases, a metal cross-section can be used to inspect the fastening state of bolts and nuts.
+In certain special cases, a metal cross-section inspection is utilized to assess the fastening state of bolts and nuts.
+This method provides a detailed view of the internal structure and integrity of the fastening.

 As mentioned in Section 6, for the parts.